glorialulu/TSNet/README.rst

 --------

 TSNet is a Python package designed to perform transient simulation in water distribution networks.
-The software includes capability to:
+It canThe software includes capability to:

 * Generate water network models based on .inp files
 * Operate network elements, including pumps and valves,